Ac6Embedded/apollo-docs/README.md

 yarn start
 ```

 Starts the dev server and opens the site.
-Edits hot‑reload without restarting.
+Edits hot-reload without restarting.

 ## Build